What is the Ketogenic Diet? A Comprehensive Beginner’s Guide to Keto

 Your body has been used to running on carbohydrates and glucose your whole life, so this sudden change confuses your body.

 - Lack of motivation

 Luckily, these symptoms usually go away within a few days.
-However, this can be avoided entirely by staying very hydrated, increasing your sodium intake, and eating enough fat.
+However, this can be avoided entirely by staying very hydrated, using electrolytes, increasing your sodium intake, and eating enough fat.

 During the first few weeks of transitioning to a keto diet, you may experience a slight increase in your heart rate.
 As with many of these side effects, it’s often due to insufficient water and sodium intake, which causes a reduction in the fluid circulating in your blood.

 Not everyone experiences heart palpitations, and it most likely occurs in people with a normally low blood pressure.
 Nonetheless, if this does occur, don’t forget to drink your water and make sure your foods contain some sodium!

 Quite similar to the other side effects, the loss of minerals when first starting keto can cause muscular cramps.
 It’s most common in the legs, but it can happen anywhere.
 Again, make sure to drink plenty of water and add sodium to your meals!

 Since your body is used to running on carbs and glucose, and you’re now restricting them, your body is going to feel weak.